-As of June 30, 2015, we had cash and cash equivalents of \$48.7 million deposited in highly rated financial institutions in the United States.
-Our cash equivalents primarily consist of money market deposits managed by commercial banks.
+Our cash and cash equivalents primarily consist of securities issued by the U.S. government, deposits, and money market deposits managed by commercial banks.
 The goals of our investment policy are preservation of capital, fulfillment of liquidity needs and fiduciary control of cash and investments.
 We also seek to maximize income from our investments without assuming significant risk.
+As of September 30, 2015, we had cash and cash equivalents and marketable securities of \$55.0 million consisting of cash and highly liquid investments deposited in highly rated financial institutions in the United States.

-Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of interest rates, particularly because our investments are in short-term money marketable funds.
-Due to the short-term duration of our investment portfolio and the relatively low risk profile of our investments, we believe that our exposure to interest rate risk is not significant and a 1% movement in market interest rates would not have a significant impact on the total value of our portfolio.
+Our portfolio of marketable securities includes certificates of deposit, corporate notes and U.S. Treasury and government agency bonds classified as available-for-sale securities, with no security having a maturity in excess of two years.
+Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of interest rates.
+Due to the short-term duration of our investment portfolio and the relatively low risk profile of our investments, we believe that our exposure to interest rate risk is not significant and a 1% movement in market interest rates would not have a significant impact on the total value of our investment portfolio.